Blosberg/Nanopore_data_processing/README.md

 # Nanopore pipeline:

-This pipeline proocesses nanopore data directly to reports and figures.
+This pipeline proocesses nanopore data directly to reports and figures, as well as bam-file and .RData in GRanges format.

 Two forms of raw input are accepted, and can be used to produce a report in html format.
-If the variable "intype", in the config file, is set to "fastq", then we assume a single base-called fastq file for each sample, which is then processed into a report.
+If the variable `intype`, in the config file, is set to "fastq", then we assume a single base-called fastq file for each sample, which is then processed into a report.
 If this variable is set to "raw_minION", then it is assumed that raw data directly output from the minION device is being used (in which case, the fastq data are typically binned into files of ~4000 reads each, and raw-current data is preserved.)
 In the latter case, analysis of the raw current values (before base-calling by Albacore) is performed, although most of this analysis is not yet included in the final report (the contents of the report are continually under development).

 To run the program, first edit the config file `config.json`, as described below, and supply the Transcriptome file (with full path) against which you